 Bee Unit Study for Kids

-Are your kiddos interested in bees?
+Are your kiddos interested in beekeeping science?
 Did you know that these little pollinators are critical to the process of pollination?
 Many of the fruits and vegetables in the grocery store would not be there without the help of our insect friends.

 Exploring Nature with Children is a year-long curriculum.
 It contains 48 weeks of material including weekly nature book lists, nature poetry, nature activities, and nature art to enjoy.